 Obviously, this only applies to very regular travellers (probably commuters) but I thought it was worth a bit of number crunching for those deciding if it is worth getting a season ticket.
 If Rachel Riley happens to be reading and wants to correct my maths, then please get in touch.

-30. Book Wightlink via Quidco or Topcashback
+30. Book via Topcashback

-If you book Wightlink via cashback site Quidco, you'll get 4% of the fare back.
-Cashback sites take quite a long time to pay up, but they're a great way to make money back on all kinds of things online.
-You don't pay any extra for your ferry booking, you just book it as normal and then eventually (usually after a couple of months) they'll pay 4% back into your bank account.
-Quidco Premium costs you £5 per year, but they take it out of your earnings on the site, so you're never out of pocket.
+If you sign up for cashback site Topcashback with Wightlink or Red Funnel you'll get 3 - 4% of the fare back into your account.
+It won't cost you any more than the standard price, although it does take a few weeks for the money to clear.
+Cashback sites are a great way to make money back on all kinds of things online.
+You don't pay any extra for your ferry booking, you just book it as normal and then eventually (usually after a couple of months) they'll pay a few pounds back into your bank account.

 You sometimes don't get the cashback if you also use a discount code.